tan1234jp/weather-crow5.7/tools/README.md

 ]
 ```

 ussage:
 ```bash
 python3 svgToBmp.py
 ```

+Note: The BMP file is not compressed and stored it as C++ header file.
+So if you have a large image, it may not fit in the memory.

+If it does not fit within the memory, e-paper will not start and keep rebooting.
+when it happens you can see the error message on the serial monitor. it may say `Heap error`.
+**Watch out serial monitor carefully** when you add a new image.

 ## TTF font to EPD font converter
 This tool converts TTF font to EPD font.